 Read more classroom stories by educators in the Climate Justice materials, including Meet Today’s Climate Justice Activists, ‘Don’t Take Our Voices Away’: A Role Play on the Indigenous Peoples’ Global Summit on Climate Change, and the Climate Change Mixer.

 Share your Teach Climate Justice classroom story with the Zinn Education Project to receive a free book.

 The People vs. Columbus, et al.

-I dedicate a unit to Christopher Columbus, after a unit on the various Indigenous groups that existed before his arrival, and use The People vs. Columbus
+I dedicate a unit to Christopher Columbus, after a unit on the various Indigenous groups that existed before his arrival, and use The People vs. Columbus lesson.

 Our overarching question is “What should be the legacy of Columbus?”
 Overwhelmingly our students usually decide that King Ferdinand and Queen Isabella and Columbus were most responsible for this genocide.

 Students who struggle to write are most engaged and excited to share their ideas when we’re using Zinn Education Project lessons.

 The People vs. Columbus is a great way to begin teaching about U.S. history!

 Students enjoy the trial activity, learning about what happened and deciding who was responsible for the destruction of the Taino culture.
 It captures their interest in history and gets them thinking about current issues.